-These two points are likely to generate a great deal of discussion in any training group, and you need to be clear about your own responses in relation to them.
+The above two points are likely to generate a great deal of discussion in any training group, and you need to be clear about your own responses in relation to them.
 The view taken here is that clients should be offered whatever support and help we can possibly give.
-It seems to me that clients who reveal themselves in this way are, in fact, seeking the reassurance that someone else cares sufficiently to intervene.
+Clients who reveal themselves in this way are, in fact, seeking the reassurance that someone else cares sufficiently to intervene.
 It should be added that intervention does not necessarily mean dramatic action; what is usually needed is identification of all the client's feelings and plans so that a realistic assessment of risk can be made.
 When this is done, clients are frequently relieved to be taken seriously.
 Afterwards, practical steps can be implemented to lessen the suicide risk.
 These steps may include consultation with the client's doctor so that medication can be prescribed or adjusted, though none of this can be done without the client's permission.
 Helpers are sometimes reluctant to address the subject of suicide openly, on the grounds that to do so would encourage the client's action.
-This is an entirely mistaken belief, and one with immense potential for causing harm to clients.
-More often than not people are very relieved to articulate their worst fears and impulses in the presence (or hearing, as in telephone counselling) of someone who is supportive and calm.
-In order to determine the extent to which a person is serious about suicide it is useful to establish the following:
+This is an entirely mistaken belief and one with immense potential for causing harm to clients.
+More often than not, people are very relieved to articulate their worst fears and impulses in the presence (or hearing, as in telephone counselling) of someone who is supportive and calm.
+In order to determine the extent to which a person is serious about suicide, it is useful to establish the following:

-- Has the person made a plan? - Is the plan specific? - Does the person have the means to follow through a plan? - Is there a past history of deliberate self-harm?
+- 1 Has the person made a plan? - 2 Is the plan specific?

+- 3 Does the person have the means to follow through a plan? - 4 Is there a past history of deliberate self-harm?

-Without looking closely at these factors it is impossible to establish the level of risk to those clients who may refer to suicide in oblique terms only.
-Counsellors and helpers should also be aware of some other factors which may accentuate the risk of suicide:
+Without looking closely at these factors, it is difficult to establish the level of risk to those clients who may refer to suicide in oblique terms only.
+Counsellors and other helpers should be aware of other factors that may accentuate the risk of suicide.
+These factors include:

-- history of depression
+- feelings of depression or hopelessness

+- alcohol or drug abuse

-- history of being in trouble with the law
+- recent trouble with the law

-- alcohol or substance abuse

-- family history of alcohol or substance abuse
+- family history of alcohol or drug abuse

-- mental illness (e.g. Schizophrenia) or family history of mental illness
+- mental illness (e.g. schizophrenia) or family history of mental illness

-- family history of suicide
+- suicide of another family member

+- conflict about sexual orientation

-- family violence or sexual abuse
+- violence or sexual abuse

-- experience of conflict, either socially or within the family, because of sexual orientation

-- experience of being bullied
+- being bullied

 - loneliness, isolation or loss of an intimate relationship

-- exposure to the suicidal behaviour of others, including friends or media figures.
+- terminal illness or chronic pain.